WilliamAnimate/optimize-my-roblos/README.md

 <!-- markdownlint-disable MD033 -->

+# Archival notice

+You should be using [bloxstrap](https://github.com/pizzaboxer/bloxstrap).
+If for any reason you cannot do that, I will keep this repo, and any binaries contained within, up for grabs.

+The default configuration is located [here](https://github.com/WilliamAnimate/optimize-my-roblos/blob/main/src-tauri/src/CAS_lowspec.json)

 # optimize-my-roblos

 A simple and small GUI application for optimizing the roblox ClientAppSettings.json file.
 Supports both Roblox and Roblox Studio